 The Enschede Marathon is organised by the Stichting Enschede Marathon.

 Throughout the year the marathon office is managing the organisation of the Enschede Marathon; the international top-sporting event held annually on the third Sunday of April.
-Only this year the Enschede Marathon will be on the second Sunday of April because of the Easter weekend.

 The marathon office is supported by a fixed group of sector heads and committee members.
 On the day itself, around 950 volunteers are committed to let the event proceed as smoothly as possible.
 The day depends on the help of our volunteers!

 René Wennink, Penningmeester